 Each group draws a gingerbread figure on a sheet of paper and follows the directions to analyze the given CDV.
 After 15 minutes, groups share their analysis of the CDV with the class.

-Hang the completed CDV figures throughout the school building to teach others.
+Hang the completed CDV figures in a public area to teach others.

 The students create posters that illustrate the meaning and importance of given Core Democratic Values.
 They share their finished posters with all grades and visitors by hanging the completed posters in high-traffic areas of the school.